9 Best Video Transitions For Your Videos

 Blurring transition is used, like its name suggests, when one scene blurs into the next.
 It creates a calming, relaxing mood.

 Iris transition uses a circular motion, starting from the centre of the video and expanding out to either reveal or hide the entire screen.
-It’s akin to pointing a spotlight at the centre of the screen and then coming closer till the light shines in all directions and envelops the screen.
+This motion is akin to pointing a spotlight at the centre of the screen and then coming closer till the light shines in all directions and envelops the screen.

 It’s usually used in video listicles, to end one point and start the next.